 Grüns explains that they have chosen to include prebiotic fiber instead of probiotics because of the ability of prebiotics to help existing “good bacteria” thrive, rather than introducing additional strains that may not be useful or compatible with the microbiome.

-The fine print: “Prebiotics are better than probiotics” is an interesting argument, yet it conflicts with studies that have underlined the benefits of consistent daily probiotic supplementation for digestion and immunity, especially well-researched strains like Bifidobacterium and Lactobacillus.
+“Prebiotics are better than probiotics” is an interesting argument, yet it conflicts with studies that have underlined the benefits of consistent daily probiotic supplementation for digestion and immunity, especially well-researched strains like Bifidobacterium and Lactobacillus.
+Likewise, choosing Grüns means missing out on digestive enzymes that may be beneficial for breaking down food and promoting nutrient absorption.

 Grüns Ingredient Safety and Quality